Tag Archives: United States Marine

 Private Leo Tyrrell, 82nd Airborne (1952?)

 November 10th, 2012 is the 237th birthday of the United States Marine Corps.
-So with two sons in the Marines I say “Happy Birthday United States Marine Corp and may you continue to turn out men of character, honor, dedication and bravery.”
+So as a Marine Mom with two sons in the Marines I say “Happy Birthday United States Marine Corp and may you continue to turn out men of character, honor, dedication and bravery.”

 Proud Mom of two US Marines

-If I could write a letter to the Marine Corps on their birthday this is what I would send.
+If I could send a letter to the Marine Corps on their birthday this is what I would send.

 “Dear United States Marine Corps,